inside.ewu.edu

 Satisfies: a university graduation requirement–senior capstone.

-The course consists of three components: the history of psychology; a collaborative project; portfolio preparation.
+The course consists of four components: the history of psychology; a collaborative project; portfolio preparation; and coverage of graduate school and career preparation information.

 PSYC 491.
 SENIOR THESIS.
 4 Credits.